philippkrumm/BioMedStatX---Code/docs/HowTo.md

 - For paired designs, confirm equal sample sizes per group.
 - Use the **Analysis Log** sheet in the exported Excel file for troubleshooting and detailed steps.
 - Preview your plot settings before exporting for best results.
-- If you encounter issues with window scaling or content visibility, maximize the window or adjust your OS scaling settings.

 ---